GW250114 reveals black hole horizon signatures: Methods

 After removing the dominant QNMs from the original data and correcting for the time shift, we search for direct waves as a damped sinusoid with an unknown complex-valued frequency $\omega'$ and define the likelihood function as \cite{Ma:2023cwe,Ma:2023vvr}

 with $\tstart$ denoting the starting time of the analysis, and $d$ is taken over an interval of $[\tstart, \tstart+0.2\,{\rm s}]$.
-The matrix $C_{ij}$ is the autocovariance of the detector noise, estimated using the Welch method~\cite{welch1967} over 64~s of data starting 1~s after the merger time, during which no gravitational wave signals were identified, but the noise characteristics are expected to closely match those during the event.
+The matrix $C_{ij}$ is the autocovariance of the detector noise, estimated using the Welch method~\cite{welch1967} over 64~s of data starting 1~s after the reference time at the inferred strain peak, during which no gravitational wave signals were identified, but the noise characteristics are expected to closely match those during the event.

 The QNM-removed data are analyzed using the free-frequency filter defined in Eq.~\eqref{eq:filter_general}.
-Given the low computing cost of the rational filter, we efficiently evaluate the likelihood in Eq.~\eqref{eq:likelihood} over a grid of real-valued frequencies and damping times, assuming a uniform prior over the parameter space.
+Given the low computing cost of the rational filter, we efficiently evaluate the likelihood in Eq.~\eqref{eq:likelihood} over a grid of real-valued frequencies and damping times, assuming uniform priors on the frequency (160--240~Hz) and damping rate (0.05--0.9~ms$^{-1}$).
+The grid is constructed with a resolution of 2~Hz in frequency and 0.01~ms$^{-1}$ in damping rate.

 The analysis is performed using multiple choices of starting times.
 For each selected start time, a data segment of duration $L_\mathrm{seg} = 0.2$~s is analyzed.
 The data are sampled at a rate of $f_\mathrm{samp}=8192$ Hz.
-The LIGO Hanford and Livingston detector data are combined incoherently after correcting for the signal travel time between the detectors, using the maximum-likelihood sky localization and geocentric signal start time inferred from the inspiral-merger-ringdown parameter estimation~\cite{KAGRA:2025oiz,LIGOScientific:2025obp, GW250114_082203_2025}.
-The robustness of these analysis settings is verified, as shown in Fig.~\ref{fig:checks}.
-The inferred frequencies and damping rates of the direct-wave signal (at start time $\tstart = -7 \Mfdet$) are insensitive to variations in $L_\mathrm{seg}$, $f_\mathrm{samp}$, and to whether the sky localization parameters are marginalized over or fixed to their maximum-likelihood values.\footnote{Ref.~\cite{siegel2025} provides a more rigorous treatment of the necessary conditions for verifying that analysis settings do not bias the inference results.
-Here, we qualitatively verify that our analysis is unaffected by the analysis settings and leave a more quantitative analysis to future work.}
+The LIGO Hanford and Livingston detector data are combined incoherently after correcting for the signal travel time between the detectors, using the maximum-a-posteriori sky localization and geocentric signal start time inferred from the inspiral-merger-ringdown parameter estimation~\cite{KAGRA:2025oiz,LIGOScientific:2025obp, GW250114_082203_2025}.